OOlashyn/PCF-WebFormStepVisualizer/README.md

 * Add Create/Update/Delete operations
 * Allow update of order of steps by drag and drop + linking
 * Data refresh within component
-* Adding arrows to lines (as soon as library that I use will implent it)
+* Adding arrows to lines (as soon as library that I use will implement it)